RetroArch Amiga Emulation Tutorial

 Step 4 – RetroArch Amiga Settings

-The PUAE core boasts an array of options, allowing you to fine-tune your emulator for an optimal experience.
+The PUAE core boasts an array of options, allowing you to fine-tune your amiga emulator for an optimal experience.

 To access these options, press the F1 key or your designated hotkey to pause the emulation and enter RetroArch’s quick menu and scroll down the menu and select ‘options.’